bmidgley/flamebot/README.md

 A cellphone is perfect for driving a robot--it has lots of sensors, wireless adapters, etc.

 Flamebot is a first whack at a coffeescript framework that can be used to build a dynamic state machine to drive a robot.
+It's written as a FirefoxOS application that can run in the simulator or you can use Firefox to load it onto a firefoxOS phone.

 It should soon be ready for a refactor as we're still experimenting to see what patterns work when writing for it.